Kenyan Business

 4. Post-Harvest Losses: Post-harvest losses, including improper storage facilities and inadequate preservation methods, pose a challenge for cereal businesses in Kenya.
 Investing in modern storage technologies and implementing proper handling techniques can help prevent these losses.

-READ ALSO: Requirements And Cost Of Starting An Animal Feeds Business In Kenya
+READ ALSO: Requirements And Cost Of Starting A Hardware Business In Kenya

 How Can I Find A Reliable Supplier Of Cereal Grains In Kenya?